herbsquad/Sentence-Enhancer/README.md

 # Sentence-Enhancer
-Web App that listens for configured keywords in microphone input and outputs configured sounds into mic input.
+Web App that listens for configured keywords in microphone audio stream; when configured keyword is detected, a configured sound is played through users microphone.

 E.g. "Get wrecked" is heard, ham horn noise plays.